Before we get to the lovely parts of Windows 11, let’s get the less pleasant aspects out of the way.

 • D:

-There is no reason to collapse any part of this list, as neither is remotely long enough to sanctify an extra step.
+There is no reason to collapse any part of this list, as neither is remotely long enough to justify an extra step.
 All directories listed under “Places” are the “usual suspects” when it comes to store the individual user’s personal files (these places are created by default — during the installation of the operating system, that is — no guesswork or customisation necessary).
 All partitions listed under “Devices” represent hardware storages (D: being one of the default partitions on the hard drive, in this case).

 That, however, is not how Microsoft developers appear to define “efficiency and order”.
 Instead, upon expanding the above list, one is presented with the entire tree of directories located in the individual partition of the hard drive, represented by mentioned labels.